Abhay957/Abhaymark1/README.md

 For each correct answer you get one point which will be added to your final score.

-For an incorrect answer you get zero pint and also you get to know the correct answer of that question.
+For an incorrect answer you get zero point and also you get to know the correct answer of that question.

 Final score is shown at the end.

 CLI app look:

 <img src="images/markone.png" >